tencent-ailab/V-Express/README.md

 ## Download Models

-you can download models from [here](https://huggingface.co/tk93/V-Express).
+You can download models from [here](https://huggingface.co/tk93/V-Express).
 We have included all the required models in the model card.
 You can also download the models separately from the original repository.

 - [stabilityai/sd-vae-ft-mse](https://huggingface.co/stabilityai/sd-vae-ft-mse).
 - [runwayml/stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5).
 Only the model configuration file for unet is needed here.